 Airport body scanners

-Body scanners represent the most advanced passenger screening technology available and are capable of detecting a range of sophisticated threats beyond those detected by current screening technologies.
+Body scanners represent the most advanced passenger screening technology available and are capable of detecting a range of sophisticated threats beyond those detected by conventional screening technologies.
 For more information, please visit the Travelsecure website for information about body scanners.

 Explosive Trace Detection (ETD)